An event seller:

 Sellers required to report and pay sales and use tax are required to have a seller's permit.

 Wisconsin sales and use tax returns must be filed using one of the electronic filing methods listed below.

 - My Tax Account is the Department of Revenue's free online business tax service that allows businesses to access their accounts to view current account status, file and amend returns, make payments, and manage and update account information.
 It's simple, secure and available 24 hours a day, seven days a week.
 See My Tax Account for more information.

 - Sales TeleFile is an interactive voice response program that allows businesses to file and pay Wisconsin Sales and Use Tax Returns using the telephone.
 The TeleFile program does not require a personal computer.
 For more information see Sales TeleFile.

 Other Taxes to be Aware Of:

 - Local Exposition Area Tax: Every seller of lodging, food, or beverages, or the rental of automobiles in Milwaukee County.

-- Premier Resort Area Tax: Certain sellers in the Village of Lake Delton, City of Wisconsin Dells, City of Bayfield, and City of Eagle River.
+- Premier Resort Area Tax: Certain sellers in the Village of Lake Delton, City of Wisconsin Dells, City of Bayfield, Village of Stockholm and City of Eagle River.
 NOTE: Establishments or individuals primarily engaged in the retail sale of merchandise from temporary locations are classified in the Standard Industrial Classification (SIC) Manual, 1987 Edition, under SIC code 5963, Direct Selling Establishments, which is not subject to the premier resort area tax.

 - Nonresident Individual Income Tax: If you are a nonresident or part-year resident of Wisconsin and your Wisconsin gross income (or the combined gross income of you and your spouse) is $2,000 or more, you must file a Wisconsin income tax return.